History of the Jews in Uganda

-The history of the Jews in Uganda is connected to some internal tribes who claim Jewish ancestry, such as the Abayudaya, down to the twentieth century when Uganda under British control was offered to the Jews of the world as a "Jewish homeland" under the British Uganda Programme known as the "Uganda Plan" and culminating with the troubled relationship between Ugandan leader Idi Amin with Israel that ended with Operation Entebbe known as the "Entebbe Rescue" or "Entebbe Raid" of 1976.
+The history of the Jews in Uganda is connected to some local tribes who have converted to Judaism, such as the Abayudaya, down to the twentieth century when Uganda under British control was offered to the Jews of the world as a "Jewish homeland" under the British Uganda Programme known as the "Uganda Plan" and culminating with the troubled relationship between Ugandan leader Idi Amin with Israel that ended with Operation Entebbe known as the "Entebbe Rescue" or "Entebbe Raid" of 1976.

 Abayudaya

-The small Abayudaya tribe converted to Judaism.
-Their population is estimated at approximately 2,500 having once been as large as 3,000 prior to the persecutions of the Idi Amin regime.
+The small Abayudaya tribe converted to Judaism in the early 20th century.
+Their population is estimated at 2,500 having once been as large as 3,000 prior to the persecutions of the Idi Amin regime.
 Like their neighbors, they are subsistence farmers.
 Most Abayudaya are of Bagwere origin, except for those from Namutumba who are Basoga.
 They speak Luganda, Lusoga or Lugwere, although some have learned Hebrew as well.

 British Uganda Programme

 The British Uganda Programme was a plan to give a portion of British East Africa to the Jewish people as a homeland.
 The offer was first made by British Colonial Secretary Joseph Chamberlain to Theodore Herzl's Zionist group in 1903.
 He offered 5000 sqmi of the Mau Plateau in what is today Kenya and Uganda.
 The offer was a response to pogroms against the Jews in Russia, and it was hoped the area could be a refuge from persecution for the Jewish people.